 The small “plums” are extremely sought after by many birds, most notably the White-Crowned Pigeon, Patagioenas leucocephala.
 The birds also consume Sea Grape fruit.
 Declining populations of this frugivorous wild pigeon are extremely habitat and food source sensitive, and are subjected to hunting pressure in the Caribbean.

-In the U.S., this elegant bird that seems to be highly intolerant of disturbance and occurs only in extreme South Florida and the Keys.
+In the U.S., this elegant bird seems to be highly intolerant of disturbance and occurs only in extreme South Florida and the Keys.

 |White-Crowned Pigeon, Patagioenas leucocephala|